Random Dice!

 Why the frequency of doubles I experience on either side is also utterly unlikely?

-Our product can not emulate the game of real life and our goal was to serve as an unbiased host with full transparency.
-As we mentioned earlier we do not monitor the numbers, which means we do not know during all of the games from beginning to end what numbers were generated or will be generated and the sequence of generating numbers is not line and is parallel.
-The only way to ensure randomness and balance the distribution is to always monitor all previously generated numbers and change them to balance the game and sadly it's against our goal as a neutral host.
-For example to fix this issue at beginning of the game sometimes have to re-roll 15 times to finally one side can start the game.
-However, our code assign a pair of dice exclusively to each person, and the distribution for 10,000 backtests was as follows.
+Our product cannot perfectly emulate real-life gameplay, and our goal is to serve as an unbiased host with full transparency.
+As we mentioned earlier, we do not monitor the numbers, which means we do not know, during any of the games from beginning to end, what numbers were generated or will be generated.
+The sequence of generated numbers is not linear, but parallel.
+The only way to ensure randomness and balance the distribution would be to always monitor all previously generated numbers and change them to balance the game, but sadly, this is against our goal as a neutral host.
+For example, to fix this issue at the beginning of the game, sometimes you have to re-roll up to 15 times before one side can start.
+However, our code assigns a pair of dice exclusively to each person, and the distribution for 10,000 backtests was as follows.

 2: 2.31 % 3: 5.29 % 4: 8.31 % 5: 11.41 % 6: 14.03 % 7: 16.54 % 8: 13.91% 9: 11.31 % 10: 8.99 % 11: 5.14 % 12: 2.76 %